kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 ### Load Balancer Operation

-As noted above, External load balancers that rely on Kubernetes services for load balancing functionality will only work with the IP family that matches the IP family of the cluster's service CIDR.
+External load balancers that rely on Kubernetes services for load balancing functionality may implement dual stack support, but are not required to.
+Some implementations will need to instantiate two distinct LBs (e.g. in a cloud).

-#### Type ClusterIP

-The ClusterIP service type will be single stack, so for this case there will be no changes to the current load balancer config.
-The user has the option to create two load balancer IP resources, one for IPv6 and the other for IPv4, and associate both with the same application instances.

-#### Type NodePort

-The NodePort Service type uses the nodes IP address, which can be dual-stack, and port.
-If the Service type is NodePort, the `spec.ipFamily` will be used to determine how the the load balancer is configured and only the corresponding address family will be forwarded.

-#### Type Load Balancer

-The cloud provider will provision an external load balancer.
-If the cloud provider load balancer maps directly to the pod iP's then a dual-stack load balancer could be used.
+If the cloud provider load balancer maps directly to the pod IPs then a dual-stack load balancer could be used.
 Additional information may need to be provided to the cloud provider to configure dual-stack.
 See Implementation Plan for further details.

 ### Cloud Provider Plugins Considerations